openstack/openstack-manuals/doc/networking-guide/source/intro_os_networking_service.rst

 LbaaS
 -----

 The Load-Balancer-as-a-Service (LBaaS) API provisions and configures load balancers.
-The Havana release offers a reference implementation that is based on the HAProxy software load balancer.
+The reference implementation is based on the HAProxy software load balancer.

 FwaaS
 -----